Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Results and discussion

-Fig. 2(a) shows a typical $^{31}$P NMR spectrum in polycrystalline LaCoOP which is anisotropic in nature.
+Fig. 2(a) shows a typical $^{31}$P NMR spectrum in polycrystalline LaCoPO which is anisotropic in nature.
 This corresponds to the powder pattern for a spin 1/2 nucleus with axially symmetric local magnetic field, as expected for tetragonal symmetry.
-The step in the low frequency side corresponds to $H\parallel$c ($\theta=0^\circ$) and the peak in high frequency corresponds to $H\perp$c ($\theta=\pi/2$).
-The shift of the step with respect to the reference position ($\nu_R$), corresponds to $K_{\parallel}$ and that of the maximum corresponds to $K_{\perp}$.
-In Fig. 2(b) we have presented spectra of partially oriented sample, where $\sim$60$\%$ of the grains are oriented in the direction of $H\parallel$c.
+The step in the low frequency side corresponds to $H\parallel c$ ($\theta=0^\circ$) and the peak in high frequency corresponds to $H\perp c$ ($\theta=\pi/2$).
+The shift of the step with respect to the reference position ($\nu_R$), corresponds to $K_\parallel$ and that of the maximum corresponds to $K_{\perp}$.
+In Fig. 2(b) we have presented spectra of partially oriented sample, where $\sim$60$\%$of the grains are oriented in the direction of $H\parallel$c.
 As a result we have obtained two well resolved peaks in a same spectrum.
 Taking advantage of the partial alignment, $K_\parallel$ and $K_\perp$ can be determined accurately.
 This allows us to measure $K_{\mathrm{iso}}$ and $K_{\mathrm{ax}}$ from the relations $K_{\mathrm{iso}}$ = 2$K_{\mathrm{\perp}}$/3 + $K_{\parallel}$/3 and $K_{\mathrm{ax}}$ = 1/3($K_{\parallel}$ - $K_{\perp}$).
 As the temperature is lowered the peak at $H\parallel$c shifts gradually towards the high frequency side.
 Whereas, the peak at $H\perp$c is shifted little towards the low frequency.
 Near 130 K, two peaks merge and start to broaden along with a small shift towards lower frequency.
-It is to be noted that this temperature corresponds to the onset of the ferromagnetic transition in LaCoPO in a field of 7 T (Fig.1).
-Merging of the two peaks suggests the vanishing of the anisotropy of the hyperfine coupling near 130 K. A weak temperature dependence of line position below 130 K, in the magnetically ordered state, together with a line broadening, is as expected in an ordered state.
-However, this broadening is not as high as it is in RFeAsO systems where there is a huge enhancement of $^{75}$As NMR line width in the ordered state due to the spin density wave (SDW) transition.
-Whereas, in LaCoPO, the spectrum can be detected even at 4 K, which is well below T$_{\mathrm{C}}$, suggesting a homogeneous ordered magnetic field along with an itinerant character of the Co 3$d$ electrons responsible for the ordering.
-The latter corroborates the present bulk magnetization data (Fig.1).
-Fig. 3a shows the variation of $K_{\parallel}$ and $K_{\perp}$ as a function of temperature.
+This temperature corresponds to the onset of the ferromagnetic transition in LaCoPO in a field of 7 T (Fig.1).
+Merging of the two peaks suggests the vanishing of the anisotropy of the local magnetic field $H_{local}$ near 130 K. A weak temperature dependence of the line position below 130 K along with a line broadening, is expected for a magnetically ordered state.
+However, this broadening is not as high as it is in RFeAsO systems, where there is a huge enhancement of $^{75}$As NMR line width in the ordered state due to the spin density wave (SDW) transition.
+Whereas, in LaCoPO, the spectrum can be detected even at 4 K, well below T$_{\mathrm{C}}$, suggesting a homogeneous ordered magnetic field along with an itinerant character of the Co 3$d$ electrons responsible for the ordering.
+Fig. 3(a) shows the variation of $K_{\parallel}$ and $K_{\perp}$ as a function of temperature.